deeprave/vite-react-ts-vitest-template/README.md

 This process for setting this up is relatively smooth without requiring (much) babel and other tooling.

-This project exists as a contract to setting up for testing with jest in vite/react projects.
+This project exists as a contrast to setting up for testing with jest in vite/react projects.

+## Recommendation

+Use vitest!